abhirupnandy/pyxxdi/README.md

 ## Citation

-If you use `pyxxdi` in research outputs, please cite the software release and associated methodological references.
+If you use `pyxxdi` in research outputs, please cite the software release and the following article:

+Nandy, A., & Das, N. R. (2026).
+Expertise Indices: Variants, Modifications, Advancements, and Computational Tools in R. arXiv preprint arXiv:2604.22811.

 ## License